 - Every Tuesday & Thursday Zumba—9:15-10am ($30 for 12 wks)

 If you would like our newsletter sent via e-mail every month send your email to: email@example.com.

-The next Birthday Lunch will be held on Wednesday, April 9th at 12pm.
-If you are celebrating a birthday in the month of April, lunch is on us!
+The next Birthday Lunch will be held on Wednesday, July 9th at 12pm.
+If you are celebrating a birthday in the month of July, lunch is on us!
 Call & register by 10am on July 8th.
 The June birthdays were from left: Mary Carney, June Berube & Kay Liacos

 IMPORTANT: Danvers Council on Aging has a new real time online registration system!!
 To register, you will need to first set up an account for your household.
 This must be done by everyone regardless of previous activity with Danvers Council on Aging.
 This new real time registration system will create a more streamlined process for all of our customers.
 The initial account set up should take no longer than fifteen minutes and can be done as you are registering.
 If you have not yet registered for a program but will be, please take 10-15 minutes to “Create an Account” with Danvers Council on Aging on our new system.
 You can do that by